How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

-\textbf{[B2] to enrich interpersonal relationships:} chatbots \textit{personality} can make the interaction more enjoyable \cite{brandtzaeg2017people, jain2018evaluating}.
-In the study from \cite{brandtzaeg2017people}, the second most frequent motivation for using chatbots, pointed out by 20\% of the participants, was entertainment.
-The authors argue that the chatbot being fun is important even when the main purpose is productivity; according to participants, the chatbot's ``\textit{fun tips}'' enrich the user experience.
-This result is consistent with the experience of first-time users \cite{jain2018evaluating}, where participants relate better with chatbots who have consistent \textit{personality}. \cite{thies2017how} show that witty banter and casual, enthusiastic conversations help to make the interaction effortless.
+\textbf{[B2] to enrich interpersonal relationships:} chatbots \textit{personality} can make the interaction more enjoyable \citep{brandtzaeg2017people, jain2018evaluating}.
+In \citet{brandtzaeg2017people}, the second most frequent motivation for using chatbots, noted by 20\% of the participants, was entertainment.
+The authors argue that a chatbot's capacity to be fun is important even when the main purpose is productivity; according to participants, the chatbot's ``\textit{fun tips}'' enrich the user experience.
+This result is consistent with the experience of first-time users \citep{jain2018evaluating}, where participants relate better with chatbots who have consistent \textit{personality}. \citet{thies2017how} show how witty banter and casual, enthusiastic conversations help make the interaction effortless.
 In addition, a few participants enjoyed the chatbot with a caring \textit{personality}, who was described as a good listener.
-In \cite{shum2018eliza} and \cite{sjoden2011extending}, the authors argue that a consistent \textit{personality} helps the chatbot to gain the users' confidence and trust. \cite{sjoden2011extending} state that tutor chatbots should display appropriate posture, conduct, and representation, which include being encouraging, expressive, and polite.
-Accordingly, other studies students desire for chatbots with positive agreeableness and extraversion \cite{sjoden2011extending, ayedoun2017can, kumar2010socially}.
+In \citet{shum2018eliza} and \citep{sjoden2011extending}, the authors argue that a consistent \textit{personality} helps the chatbot to gain the users' confidence and trust. \citet{sjoden2011extending} state that tutor chatbots should display appropriate posture, conduct, and representation, which include being encouraging, expressive, and polite.
+Accordingly, other studies highlight students' desire for chatbots with positive agreeableness and extraversion \citep{sjoden2011extending, ayedoun2017communication, kumar2010socially}.
 Outcomes consistently suggest that students prefer a chatbot that is not overly polite, but has some attitude.
-Agreeableness seems to play a critical role, helping the students to be encouraged and to deal with difficulties.
-Noticeably, agreeableness requires \textit{emotional intelligence} to be warm and sympathetic in appropriate circumstances (see Section \ref{sec:emotionalintelligence}).
+Agreeableness seems to play a critical role, helping the students to feel encouraged and deal with difficulties.
+Notably, agreeableness requires \textit{emotional intelligence} to be warm and sympathetic in appropriate circumstances (see Section \ref{sec:emotionalintelligence}).

 The reviewed literature pointed out two challenges regarding \textit{personality}: